solita/solita.github.com/_posts/2014-06-30-writing-compact-java.md

 ---
 layout: post
-title: Writing Compact Java: working with functions and data
+title: Writing Compact Java with functions and data
 author: pvto
 excerpt: Rethinking stylistic issues could help us in dealing with complex problems.
 Computation is not all about ownership.
 ---